David Mostyn (cartoonist)

-David Mostyn is a British cartoonist and commercial illustrator who drew for D.C.
+David Mostyn (born August 1944) is a British cartoonist and commercial illustrator who drew for D.C.
 Thomson from the early 1980s until the 2010s.

 Career

 Mostyn works out of Oxford, England.

 Appearances

 He has appeared at the Edinburgh Festival along with a poet named Roger McGough.
 He has also appeared on BBC TV and BBC Radio.
 Mostyn has also gotten together with famous author Philip Pullman, Richard Hammond, comedian David Williams, and writer Gyles Brandreth.

 Works

 He was the creator of several comic strips: